 Now that we have the basic definitions out of the way, let’s get to your real questions. . .

 In Nevada, alimony ends by law under the following conditions:

-- The paying spouse dies
+- When the paying spouse dies

-- The receiving spouse dies
+- If the receiving spouse dies

-- The receiving spouse remarries
+- Or if the receiving spouse remarries

 Rehabilitative alimony will end when the receiving spouse achieves the desired goal such as obtaining a college degree or receiving their specialized training.